 - Fitness Professional: Helps you build an exercise routine that is safe for you.
 This can be an exercise physiologist, personal trainer, or physical therapist.
 Work with someone who understands diabetes so you can be sure your blood glucose is taken into consideration.

 Why a Cardiologist is Important

-A cardiologist can assess your cardiovascular risks and help you develop a plan to protect your heart from the long-term effects of diabetes.
-If you have heart disease and you haven’t looped in a cardiologist yet, ask your PCP for a referral – they probably have someone they work with regularly.
+A cardiologist can assess your risk for heart disease and stroke and help you with a plan to protect your heart from possible complications of diabetes.
+If you have heart disease and you have not spoken with a cardiologist yet, ask your primary care doctor for a referral – they probably have someone they work with regularly.

 Here are some starter questions to take to your appointment:

-- What are my personal risk factors for cardiovascular disease, such as heart disease or stroke?
+- What are my personal risk factors for heart disease or stroke?

 - Which risk factors can I control?

 - What foods should I eat?
 What should I avoid?